 …”the more authentic you are, the more effective you are. …Authenticity is really nothing more than making sure that people are fully expressing what they think and feel. … if people are not expressing themselves fully in what they think and feel within the context of the work they are accountable to produce then the enterprise or organization is editing out data.
 This impairs good decision making and follow-through…and ultimately undermines success. … When you have a group that is authentic and rigorous in their dialogues, you will have a high performing team.” –from The Yoga of Leadership, Kripalu Magazine, 2009

 Authenticity in Relationships

 What is interesting to me is how that last line also applies to couples and families.
-When you have a couple that is authentic– or a family that is authentic-and rigorous in their dialogues–you will find the greatest trust, connection, and intimacy: a “high performing” relationship or family.
+When you have a couple or family that is authentic and rigorous in their dialogues, you will find the greatest trust, connection, and intimacy — a “high performing” relationship or family.

-And authenticity is key within ourselves.
+Also, authenticity is a key quality within ourselves.
 We all long for our essence— to know who we truly are, and to live true to that being.
-When we are triggered or acting habitually we have, in effect, in that moment, lost our authenticity.
+When we are triggered or acting habitually we have, in effect, at that moment, lost our authenticity.

 In effect, NVC gives us practical tools to be authentic—and to live with rigor around our authenticity.